The fix for Dallas soccer's "Mt. Rushmore problem" - 3rd Degree

 Then, the epiphany: There is not a single “Mount Rushmore of Dallas Soccer” – but should be one for The Dallas Burn and another for FCD.

 If everyone is being honest, up until a couple of months ago the Hunt family has avoided all things “Dallas Burn” like a virus.
-The Hunts choice to set that odd Nike brand aside was an understandable choice.
-When Lamar choose to absorb the remaining MLS orphan, warts and all, it was his prerogative to strip it off that rebellious biker gang branding and outfit it is something of his own fashion – Candy-striper.
+The Hunts move to set that odd Nike brand aside was an understandable choice.
+When Lamar chose to absorb the remaining MLS orphan, warts and all, it was his prerogative to strip it off that rebellious biker gang branding and outfit it is something of his own fashion – Candy-striper.

 So, it is clear the solution for this is to separate the two because – they are separate.
 San Jose and Houston are divorced, so why not Fair Park and Frisco?
 There is more than one side to a mountain.
 Let the Burn brand live on its own, and allow the FC Dallas brand to breathe on its own success story.
 The two don’t have to be conjoined because they really are like the wrong sides of two magnets.